How We Can Help

 If you believe that it is important to talk with your student's counselor, please ask your student if they would be willing to sign a release permitting the counselor to consult with you.
 You may also ask to talk with another member of our counseling staff in order to convey information to your student's counselor — but we will need to inform the student that you have been in contact with our office.

-When the University is in session, the Counseling & Student Development Center is available after hours in the case of a mental health emergency.
+The Counseling & Student Development Center is available year-round in the case of a mental health emergency.